thng4165/Drug-Repurposing/Codes/VDA_GMSBMF/README.md

-# VDA_GMSBMF

-# Drug repositioning for SARS-CoV-2 by Gaussian kernel similarity bilinear matrix factorization .
+# VDA_GMSBMF: Drug repositioning for SARS-CoV-2 by Gaussian kernel similarity bilinear matrix factorization .
 VDA_GMSBMF is a MF-based method which employs Gaussian kernel similarity and bilinear matrix factorization to explore potential virus-drug associations for SARS-CoV-2.
 Particularly, VDAGKSBMF applies Gaussian kernel similarity to the association matrix to enhance both virus and drug similarity, which improves the redictive capacity of bilinear matrix factorization [1].
 This approach identifies new antiviral drugs by predicting unknown virus-drug associations and optimizing the model with the alternating-direction multiplier method (ADMM).
 Although originally designed for drug-virus associations, VDA-GKSBMF can also be applied to other drug disease association datasets, as used in this study.

 ## Description
 The original code was downloaded from https://github.com/xiangju0208/VDA_GMSBMF/tree/main and includes the following functions:

-"A_VDA_GMSBMF.m": The core implementation of the VDA_GMSBMF algorithm.
+* "A_VDA_GMSBMF.m": The core implementation of the VDA_GMSBMF algorithm.

-"getKfoldCrossValidMatIndSet.m":
+* "getKfoldCrossValidMatIndSet.m":

-"getPerfMetricROCcompute.m":
+* "getPerfMetricROCcompute.m":

-"main.m": Performs cross-validation using the drug–virus dataset in VDdataset1.
+* "main.m": Performs cross-validation using the drug–virus dataset in VDdataset1.

 We have added two additional functions:

-"sort_matrix.m": Sorts or ranks the values in each column of a matrix.
+* "sort_matrix.m": Sorts or ranks the values in each column of a matrix.

-"TestVDA_CV10folds.m": Evaluates the VDA_GMSBMF model using 10-fold cross-validation on drug-disease datasets.
+* "TestVDA_CV10folds.m": Evaluates the VDA_GMSBMF model using 10-fold cross-validation on drug-disease datasets.

 ## How to Run